Top 5 Sources of Good CarbohydratesTweet

 3. 100% Whole Wheat Products.
 Whole wheat flour contains nutrients such as vitamins, minerals and fiber that are largely removed during the production of refined white flour.
 Check the nutrition label of bread and pasta to ensure the first ingredient listed is 100% whole wheat flour.
 The same is true for brown vs. white rice.
 Brown rice is left intact and contains more nutrients while white rice is stripped of nutritional value in the name of improving flavor and texture.

 5. Legumes.
-Legumes (beans, peas, peanuts) are loaded healthy/complex carbs, and packed with non-animal protein making them a staple for vegetarians.
+Legumes (beans, peas, peanuts) are loaded with healthy/complex carbs, and packed with non-animal protein.
 They are also loaded with fiber, vitamins and minerals.

 The Bottom Line